ietf-wg-httpapi/ratelimit-headers/draft-ietf-httpapi-ratelimit-headers.md

 # Receiving RateLimit fields {#receiving-fields}

-A client MUST process the received `RateLimit` fields.
+A client MUST process the received RateLimit fields.

-A client MUST validate the values received in the `RateLimit` fields before using them and check if there are significant discrepancies with the expected ones.
+A client MUST validate the values received in the RateLimit fields before using them and check if there are significant discrepancies with the expected ones.
-This includes a `RateLimit-Reset` moment too far in the future or a `service-limit` too high.
+This includes a RateLimit-Reset field moment too far in the future or a service-limit too high.

-A client receiving `RateLimit` fields MUST NOT assume that subsequent responses contain the same `RateLimit` fields, or any `RateLimit` fields at all.
+A client receiving RateLimit fields MUST NOT assume that subsequent responses contain the same RateLimit fields, or any RateLimit fields at all.

-Malformed `RateLimit` fields MAY be ignored.
+Malformed RateLimit fields MAY be ignored.

-A client SHOULD NOT exceed the `quota-units` expressed in `RateLimit-Remaining` before the `time-window` expressed in `RateLimit-Reset`.
+A client SHOULD NOT exceed the quota-units conveyed by the RateLimit-Remaining field before the time-window expressed in RateLimit-Reset field.

-A client MAY still probe the server if the `RateLimit-Reset` is considered too high.
+A client MAY still probe the server if the RateLimit-Reset field is considered too high.

-The value of `RateLimit-Reset` is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the `Date` response header field, or otherwise gathered metrics) to better estimate the `RateLimit-Reset` moment intended by the server.
+The value of RateLimit-Reset field is generated at response time: a client aware of a significant network latency MAY behave accordingly and use other information (e.g. the "Date" response header field, or otherwise gathered metrics) to better estimate the RateLimit-Reset field moment intended by the server.

-The details provided in `RateLimit-Policy` are informative and MAY be ignored.
+The details provided in RateLimit-Policy field are informative and MAY be ignored.

-If a response contains both the `RateLimit-Reset` and `Retry-After` fields, `Retry-After` MUST take precedence and `RateLimit-Reset` MAY be ignored.
+If a response contains both the RateLimit-Reset and Retry-After fields, the Retry-After field MUST take precedence and the RateLimit-Reset field MAY be ignored.

 This specification does not mandate a specific throttling behavior and implementers can adopt their preferred policies, including: